saimmehmood/semantic_relationships/README.md

-# Learning Semantic Relationships of Geographic Areas based on Trajectories
+# Learning Semantic Relationships of Geographical Areas based on Trajectories
 A set of tools to understand semantic and geographical proximity between different geographical regions.
 #### accepted research track paper for IEEE Mobile Data Management 2020